eyalarkin/regalib/README.md

 ---
 ### How to Evaluate Each Policy

-Make sure you have `opa` installed in your path
+Make sure you have `opa` installed in your PATH

 Put the `library.rego` and `input.json` file into the same directory that your SAST output file is in